Relational Communication: Model

 The game has perfect monitoring in that all actions (message, decision, and transfers) are immediately publicly observed, but the state is only observed by the sender.
-That is, the receiver never observes the state or her payoff.\footnote{This assumption is common in the literature on repeated games with incomplete information (\citealt{aumann1995repeated}), and is ubiquitous in models of repeated communication (\citealt{renault2013dynamic}, \citealt{frankel2016discounted}, \citealt{margaria2017dynamic}, and \citealt{lipnowski2017repeated}).} Figure \ref{Fig:timeline} summarizes the timing of each stage game.
+That is, the receiver never observes the state or her payoff.\footnote{This assumption is common in the literature on repeated games with incomplete information (\citealt{aumann1995repeated}), and is ubiquitous in models of repeated communication (\citealt{renault2013dynamic}, \citealt{frankel2016discounted}, \citealt{margaria2017dynamic}, and \citealt{lipnowski2017repeated}).
+In Section \ref{upward}, we briefly discuss the case where the state is publicly observed at the end of each period.} Figure \ref{Fig:timeline} summarizes the timing of each stage game.

-We study pure-strategy perfect Bayesian \textit{equilibria}.
-For each period and each history, an equilibrium specifies a message rule ${\mu}(\theta)$ for the sender, a decision rule $\rho(m)$ for the receiver, and transfer rules $\tau_i$, $t_i(m)$, $T_i(m)$ for each player $i\in \{S,R\}$.\footnote{The functions $\mu$, $\rho$, $t_i$, and $T_i$ are required to be measurable.}
+We study pure-strategy perfect Bayesian \textit{equilibria}; later, in Footnote \ref{footnote:mixed}, we comment on mixed-strategy equilibria.
+For each period and each history, an equilibrium specifies (on-path) a message rule ${\mu}(\theta)$ for the sender, a decision rule $\rho(m)$ for the receiver, and transfer rules $\tau$, $t(m)$, $T(m)$ .\footnote{The functions $\mu$, $\rho$, $\tau$, $t$, and $T$ are required to be measurable.}

 \emph{Conventions.} A (pure-strategy) message rule deterministically maps states to the messages they induce.
 Without loss of generality, we identify each message with the set of states that induce this message, $m=\{\theta:\mu(\theta)=m\}$.
 Thus, the range $\mu([0,1])$ of a message rule $\mu$ is a partition of the set of states.
-A message rule $\mu$ is \emph{monotone} if each $m\in \mu([0,1])$ is a convex set (either a singleton or an interval).
+A message rule $\mu$ is \emph{monotone} if each $m\in \mu([0,1])$ is a convex set (either a singleton or an interval).\footnote{For example, a message rule that separately pools low states $[0,1/3)$ and high states $(2/3,1]$ into two distinct messages while separating intermediate states $[1/3,2/3]$ is monotone; but a message rule that pools low and high states into a single non-convex message $[0,1/3) \cup (2/3,1]$ while separating intermediate states is not monotone.}